San Francisco, California

 When & Where

 Launched in 2006, MediaShift has become the premier destination for insight and analysis at the intersection of media and technology.
-The MediaShift network includes the sites MediaShift, Idea Lab and EducationShift, as well as workshops and weekend hackathons, email newsletters, a weekly podcast and a series of DigitalEd online trainings.
+The MediaShift network includes the sites MediaShift, EducationShift, and MetricShift, as well as workshops and weekend hackathons, email newsletters, a weekly podcast and a series of DigitalEd online trainings.

 Visit the MediaShift website to learn more.